-Council only 2025 Actual \$000 2025 Annual Plan \$000 2024 Actual \$000 Revenue Rates (Note 1) 46,722 46,602 41,280 Rates were struck as per the 2024-25 Annual Plan.
-More revenue was earned from penalties on overdue rates than expected, but revenue from water charged by meter was under budget.
+Council only 2025 Actual \$000 2025 Annual Plan \$000 2024 Actual \$000 Revenue Rates 46,722 46,602 41,280 Rates were struck as per the 2024-25 Annual Plan.
+Council earned more revenue from penalties on overdue rates than expected, but revenue from water charged by meter was less than budgeted.
 Refer to the analysis in Note 1.
-Property Rental 3,087 3,053 2,716 Revenue was higher than both budget and the previous year as rental reviews for commercial tenants resulted in larger-than-expected increases in annual charges.
-Government Grants (Note 2) 18,113 28,526 11,524 Funding for the Waitaki Events Centre and the Forrester Gallery was \$8,600k under budget.
+Property Rental 3,087 3,053 2,716 Revenue was higher than both the budget and the previous year as rental reviews for commercial tenants resulted in larger-than-expected increases in annual charges.
+Government Grants (Note 2) 18,113 28,526 11,524 Funding for the Waitaki Events Centre was \$4,500k under budget and for the Forrester Gallery was \$4,100k under budget.
 NZTA Roading Subsidy was under budget by \$4,100k due to changes and delays in the agreed programme of works, and delays to the Kakanui bridge replacement.
 Ministry for the Environment provided \$3,000k unbudgeted revenue to support Project Reclaim, and DIA provided \$600k for Local Water Done Well.
-Other Grants and Donations (refer Note 2) 13,247 5,088 709 Funding for the Waitaki Events Centre amounted to \$12,367k provided by the Waitaki Events Centre Trust (exceeded budget by \$7,867k).
-Unbudgeted donations of \$385k were received for the Forrester Gallery project Finance Revenue (refer Note 3) 2,074 2,860 2,365 Income reduced due to full repayment of all loans to Observatory Village Group, and falling interest rates across all investment categories.
-Revenue also fell as Council repaid existing and deferred new LGFA borrowings using the funds arising from the Observatory Village repayment instead of making additional investments.
+Other Grants and Donations (refer Note 2) 13,247 5,088 709 Funding for the Waitaki Events Centre amounted to \$12,367 provided by the Waitaki Events Centre Trust, which was over-budget by \$7,867k.
+Unbudgeted donations of \$385k were received for the Forrester Gallery project Finance Revenue (refer Note 3) 2,076 2,860 2,365 Income reduced due to full repayment of all loans to Observatory Village Group, and falling interest rates across all investment categories.
+Revenue also declined as Council elected to repay LGFA borrowings using the funds arising from the Observatory Village repayment instead of making additional investments.
 Expenditure Personnel Costs (Note 4) 19,332 18,148 18,164 Increased staffing focused on projects funded by Better-Off Funding, and increased levels of employer contributions to employees' Kiwisaver accounts, were factors in the increased cost.
 Includes \$126k in severance payments.
-Depreciation and amortisation (Note 5) 23,548 20,538 20,554 Revaluation of both Property and Roading assets, and increased expenditure on Waters assets, resulted in more depreciation than was budgeted.
-Other expenses (Note 6 for statutory disclosures) 44,884 43,887 39,564 Costs related to Project Reclaim were \$8,143k, \$2,438 over budget.
-While several new projects started during the year, incurring unbudgeted costs, generally costs were well-controlled.
+Depreciation and amortisation (Note 5) 23,353 20,538 20,554 Revaluation of both Property and Roading assets, and increased expenditure on Waters assets, resulted in more depreciation than was budgeted.
+Other expenses (Note 6 for statutory disclosures) 44,986 43,887 39,564 Costs related to Project Reclaim were \$8,143k, \$2,438 over budget.
+While several new projects started during the year, incurring unbudgeted costs, in the main costs were well-controlled.
 Further details may be found in Note 6.
-Other Non-trading Losses / (Gains) (Note 7) 2,279 1,310 3,532 Refer to Note 7 for detailed analysis.
-Gain/(Loss) on revaluation of Property, Plant & Equipment 53,881 29,155 107,804 Roading infrastructure is revalued annually.
-Property, Parks and the Oamaru Airfield were valued in 2025.
-The result for 2024 included the revaluation of Three Waters infrastructure.
+Other Non-trading Losses / (Gains) (Note 7) 3,532 1,310 3,532 Refer to Note 7 for detailed analysis.
+Gain/(Loss) on revaluation of Infrastructural Assets 107,804 29,155 107,804 Property, Parks and the Oamaru Airfield were valued in 2025.
+Roading infrastructure is revalued annually